funwie/Collision.Platform/README.md

-#Collision.Platform
+# Collision.Platform Microservices API

+## Tech Stack
+- ASP.Net core 3.1 and C#
+- EF Core with InMemory Database
+- Docker on Windows for deployment
+- IIS deployment also possible
+- Swagger

+## Futher Improvements

 This is a quick solution.
-There are many improvements that can be made to consider this a production ready solution.
+There are many improvements before this can be considered a production ready solution.
 Some are:

 Add Paging, Filtering, Sorting to Search and Get()